Internet Safety and Cyber Attack Prevention

 Mobile device technology, telecommunications, social media & cyberspace are just a few examples of humanities newest communication channels.
 In all of these arenas, they deal with the new frontier of how humankind obtains exchanges and disseminates information.

-and the Information Age have created a new dimension leading to an entirely new population of humanity engaged in malevolent, harmful and deceptive practices.
+online assailants will be permanent fixtures to humanity for centuries to follow.and the Information Age have created a new dimension leading to an entirely new population of humanity engaged in malevolent, harmful and deceptive practices.
 ICT and cyberspace are not tools used by the classic , deviant, narcissist or criminal, but a new generation called iPredators.
-These Information Age assailants will be permanent fixtures to humanity for centuries to follow.
+These

 In order to effectively educate, evaluate, investigate or advise any ICT user on Internet safety, whether they are a child, adult, group or business, it is paramount to grasp the basic concepts and terms vital to all ICT users.
 The two terms important to be familiar with are iPredator & Cyberstealth.
 For it is in & the , using ICT, that vast majority of iPredators develop, activate and institute Cyberstealth.
 The definition and motivations of iPredator, iPredator Bridge, Cyberstealth and Cyberstealth strategies iPredators use are as follows: